Loading...

 Create and test agents visually in Console without writing API calls.

 Console provides a visual interface for creating and configuring agents.
-It produces the same /v1/agents and /v1/sessions resources as the API but lets you iterate on configuration interactively before writing code.
+It lets you iterate on configuration interactively before writing code.

 All Managed Agents API requests require the managed-agents-2026-04-01 beta header.
 The SDK sets the beta header automatically.